cptanalatriste/aco-tsp/README.md

 # aco-tsp
 A Java Program that solves the Travelling Salesman Problem using the Ant System algorithm.
-The algorithm details and configuration where taken from in Section 6.3 of Clever Algorithms by Jason Brownlee.
+The algorithm details and configuration where taken from in Section 6.3 of the Clever Algorithms book by Jason Brownlee.

 In the same fashion as the book, we use the berlin52 instance from TSPLIB as a testbed for the program.